 A lesson observation is the only way to see how teaching works in a school.
 If you are not a teacher and have no training in teaching I cannot recommend highly enough that you find a way to observe a lesson at a school.
 I’m sure you’ll be impressed.
 Schools won’t thank me for suggesting […]

 Smaller isn’t necessarily better when it comes to school class sizes There are many truisms for what constitutes a better school education.
 One of them is that smaller class sizes lead to better academic performance.
-Many people think it.
 It may be true, but it’s not proven.
-There is some evidence that smaller class sizes […]
+It’s possibly a reaction to constant upward pressure on class sizes and […]

 Schools use many processes and techniques to safeguard and provide pastoral care to their pupils.
 Here are some of them.
 Pastoral care is the provision the school makes to ensure the physical and emotional welfare of your child.
 You’ll know when it works.
 A successful pastoral care programme means that your child is safe, happy, […]